letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

 ![Github Actions](gh_actions.png)

-After adding `.github/workflow/prod.yml` to your repository and pushing the changes up to master, you should see your Github Action execute.
+After adding `.github/workflow/prod.yml` to your repository and pushing the changes up to master, you should see your workflow execute.

 ### Step 3 (Optional)